gmullerb/react-reducer-provider/readme/reference.md

 * `reducer`: a asynchronous/synchronous function that will receive the current state and an action to produce a new state.
 * `initialState`: inception state for the component.
-* `name` (optional): constitutes the name that identifies the `SyncReducerProvider` or `AsyncReducerProvider`, which is useful when using more than 1 provider.
+* `name ?: string | number` (optional): constitutes the name that identifies the `SyncReducerProvider` or `AsyncReducerProvider`, which is useful when using more than 1 provider.
-  * **developer must keep track of names to avoid overriding**.
+  * **developer must keep track of names and numbers to avoid overriding**.
-  * Internally, `SyncReducerProvider` and `AsyncReducerProvider` share the pool of names, i.e. when developing don't use the same name for a `SyncReducerProvider` and an `AsyncReducerProvider`.
+  * Internally, `SyncReducerProvider` and `AsyncReducerProvider` share the pool of names and numbers, i.e. when developing don't use the same name or number for a `SyncReducerProvider` and an `AsyncReducerProvider`.
+    * `name` is used internally by a `Map`, so using numbers should be "faster" than strings.

 ```jsx
 <SyncReducerProvider